 For more tips on how to choose the best furniture for small living rooms have a read through our guide.
 Find the best sofas for small living rooms and the best sofa beds for small spaces, too.

-10. Invest in built in storage
+11. Invest in built in storage for a small living room

 Instead of dotting lots of different types of storage around a room, bite the bullet and invest in one wall of built in storage that fits perfectly in your space.
 You can then customise your shelving to suit your needs.